Coffee tasting: learning to identify the aromas

 WHY LEARN TO TASTE

 Tasting is listening.
-When you identify notes of hazelnut in a Brazilian coffee or citrus in an Ethiopian, you begin to understand the influence of terroir, roasting, and extraction.
+When you identify hazelnut notes in a Brazilian coffee or citrus in an Ethiopian, you start to understand the influence of terroir, roasting, and extraction.
 It's the difference between drinking coffee and truly experiencing it.

 ADVANTAGE